kintone-workshops/React-x-REST-API-Workshop/docs/Event_Description.md

 * 6:20 PM - Web Database Setup
 * 6:50 PM - React Project Setup
 * 7:00 PM - Build the React App
-* 7:40 PM - Connect the App to Web Database
+* 7:40 PM - Connect the App to the Web Database
 * 7:50 PM - Wrap Up and Q&A
 * 8:00 PM - Thank you & Survey Raffle